mlammens/ENS-610/Meeting-1-Introduction-Notes.md

 ## Vitousek et al. 1997 Presentation and Discussion

 * Is this paper an "environmental science paper"?
 Why/ why not?
-* Could you apply the techniques noted in the other two readings (i.e., the how to read a scientific paper readings) to this paper?
 * What kind of paper is this?
+Is it describing the results of a novel experimental or observational study?
+* Note differences between Reviews versus Original Research papers (note reviews do not have to deviate from an Introduction - Methods - Results- Discussion (IMRD) approach, but oftent do)
 * This paper is one product of the Sustainable Biosphere Initiative of the Ecological Society of America
 * SBI was an initiative to "define research priorities for ecology in the closing decade of the 20th century" (Lubchenco et al. 1991, *Ecology* 72(2) 371-412.
 * New initiatives from ESA have sprung from SBI, including the [Ecological Visions Project](https://www.esa.org/ecovisions/ev_projects/about_project.php)